DIRECTOR’S MESSAGE

 Dr. John Hancock

-I’m pleased to introduce the latest IMMpact Report for The Brown Foundation Institute of Molecular Medicine for the Prevention of Human Diseases (IMM).
+I’m pleased to introduce the latest IMMpact report for The Brown Foundation Institute of Molecular Medicine for the Prevention of Human Diseases (IMM).
 The IMM is a stand-alone research institute within McGovern Medical School.
 Our mission is to deliver translational outcomes from research in molecular medicine that benefits patients.
-Inside you will find in-depth articles on five of our faculty and highlighted donor, plus an account from each IMM faculty member describing their research programs and recent progress.
+Inside the report you will find in-depth articles on five of our faculty and a highlighted donor, plus an account from each IMM faculty member describing their research programs and recent progress.

-Many metrics are used to quantify research and institutional success, including grant funding, scientific publications, spin-off companies, and the capacity to recruit and retain stellar scientists from around the world.
-By all these metrics, the IMM excels; I am especially pleased to report, that once again IMM faculty had remarkable success in garnering new grants from the National Institutes of Health, Department of Defense, Cancer Prevention and Research Institute of Texas (CPRIT), and other extramural funding agencies.
+There are many metrics that can be used to quantify research and institutional success, including grant funding, scientific publications, spin out companies, and the capacity to recruit and retain stellar scientists from around the world.
+By all these metrics the IMM excels; I am especially pleased to report, that once again IMM faculty had remarkable success in garnering new grants from the National Institutes of Health, Department of Defense, Cancer Prevention and Research Institute of Texas (CPRIT), and other extramural funding agencies.
 It is a testament to the outstanding quality and creativity of our scientists that the IMM remains so successful in attracting research funds.

-Full implementation of our mission remains heavily dependent on support from alternative sources, including research charities and foundations, industry collaborations, and, most importantly, the continuing generosity of our friends and donors.
-Such funding is critical to allow our faculty to start innovative new projects and generate preliminary results that will, in turn, lead to new grant proposals.
+Full implementation of our mission remains heavily dependent on attracting support from alternative sources, including research charities and foundations, industry collaborations, and, most importantly, the continuing generosity of our friends and donors.
+Such funding is critical to allow our faculty to start innovative new projects and generate preliminary results that will in turn lead to new grant proposals.
+This is even more important as we navigate potential changes to NIH funding advocated by the new federal administration.

-This brings me to our annual IMM symposium – an illuminating and entertaining evening where you can hear exciting research stories directly from our faculty, and discuss the implications for the future of medicine and health care.
-This year the symposium will be held at IMM in the fall on October 29 and will highlight new insights into brain and neural imaging – areas in which IMM researchers are at the forefront of their fields.
-The work has important implications for treating many diseases of the nervous system, from childhood to old age – so something for everyone!
+This brings me to our annual IMM symposium.
+An illuminating and entertaining evening where you can hear exciting research stories directly from our faculty and discuss the implications for the future of medicine and health care.
+This year the symposium will be held at IMM in the fall on October 14.
+It will feature two talks on recent research advances and one talk on what it takes to be an IMM researcher.
 The talks will be followed, as in years past, with a reception in the Dr. J.T.
 Willerson Discovery Hall.
 I look forward to seeing you all there.

 John Hancock, MA, MB, BChir, PhD, ScD